If You’ve Done Everything You Could to Make Your Relationship Work, You Can Walk Away Without Regrets

 On the other hand, you should think long and hard about whether it’s worth giving someone who has failed too many times already another chance.

 A relationship deserves all of your efforts as long as you’re clear that the other person is worth it.
-In addition, it’s only worth it as long as there is respect and love.
+In addition, it’s only worth trying to make your relationship work if there’s still respect and love.